 Just like that.

-I don’t think anyone was expecting House Intelligence Committee chairman Devin Nunes to release an unbiased report.
+I don’t suppose anyone was expecting House Intelligence Committee chairman Devin Nunes to release an unbiased report.
 He has been doing Trump’s bidding from the start.
-But to simply declare the investigation over, without the Democrats’ consent, is brazen.
+But to simply declare the investigation over, without Democratic consent, is particularly brazen.

 When intelligence agencies finally did tell the public Russia was tampering with the election, on the same day (such a coincidence!)
 WikiLeaks published stolen emails of Hillary Clinton’s campaign chief, John Podesta.
 Read more